mmowers/superpivot/README.md

 the Update button to apply the filters
 * Update: This is only used for updating the charts once filters have been changed
 * Plot adjustments: Make additional modifications to the chart size, x-axis/y-axis limits and scale, etc.
+* Download csv: This will download the data you are viewing (after applying filters, aggregation, etc.) into a csv file in the downloads/ folder

 ## Bokeh
 This tool uses bokeh, built on python: